 So you don’t think there were Grizzly Bears in California in 1999?
 You might be in for a surprise.
 To find out more, read this latest excerpt from my novel, Fruit of the Devil.
+(A short stand-alone thriller with a speculative twist.)

 The Fish and Game Warden